 Experienced Trail Horses For Sale

 Farm, Shelbyville Tennessee.
-We do not offer for sale consignment, horse sale or trade horses.
+I do not offer for sale consignment, horse sale or trade horses.
 If

 same horse to consider investing in him/her with your money to have as your

 next companion and trail/pleasure partner?
 And I would not consider placing